 There are no significant restrictions on the subsidiaries regarding the transfer of funds to the Authority in the form of cash dividends or to repay loans or advances.

 Group Financial Statements

 The Authority is required to prepare the key statements to the accounts together with the relevant notes where they are materially different to the reporting authority's accounts.
-A Group Cash Flow statement hasn't been prepared as it isn't materially different from the Authority's Cash Flow.

 The following Statements have been prepared: